BenBrock/reple/README.md

 # reple
-Interactive REPL for executable-based software toolchains.
+"Replay-based" REPL for executable-based software toolchains.

-Ever wished you could have an interpreter for your executable-based compiled language toolchains?  reple *simulates* an interpreter to create a REPL for you.
-Each time you enter a command, reple compiles and runs your program, printing out any new input.
+reple provides an "interpreter" (REPL) for compiled languages.
+Each time you enter a line of code reple will add the new code to your program, compile and run the new iteration of your program, and then print any new output.  reple currently supports C, C++, Go, Rust, UPC, MPI, DASH, and BCL.

-The advantage to this approach is that reple only requires a simple config file to create a REPL for a new language or executable-based runtime system.
-If your language or runtime system is not available, adding it will likely only take a few minutes!

 ## Installation
 Just install the `reple` pip package.